willingtoeatyam/willingtoeatyam/README.md

 ### Hi there 👋
-### 🌱 I’m a Backend Software Engineer  ...
+### 🌱 I’m a Java Developer currently getting a Masters in Computer Science from Northumbria University  ...
-I'm familiar with NodeJS and I'm open to internship/graduate-trainee roles.
+I am interested in Jacva related roles.
 <!--
 **willingtoeatyam/willingtoeatyam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.